 Where is Tioman Island in Malaysia?

 Known in Malaysian as Pulau Tioman, the island is part of Malaysia’s Pahang state and lies around 20 miles off its east coast.
 At only 13 miles long, it consists of seven villages, forests, waterfalls, sandy beaches and well-preserved coral reefs, making it a popular diving spot.
-Tioman has been ranked as one of the world’s most beautiful islands.
+Tioman is one of the world’s most beautiful islands.

 How to get to Tioman Island